liferay/alloy-editor/content/docs/develop/how-to-build-it.md

 ## Build AlloyEditor

-Navigate to the AlloyEditor project in your computer and execute
+Navigate to the AlloyEditor project you cloned locally and run the command below:

 ```bash
 gulp build
 ```

 <p class="small text-center mt-5">
-    There are other gulp tasks you can use like <strong>release</strong> to generate a bundled zip file, or <strong>watch</strong> if you're in development mode
+    There are other gulp tasks you can use, like <strong>release</strong> to generate a bundled zip file, or <strong>watch</strong> if you're in development mode.
 </p>